rangecoin/RNGCOIN/README.md

 # rangecoin.github.io

-rangecoin: RNG, The Immaculate Merge Drop
+rangecoin: RNG, The First all in one marketplaces.

 Patches Welcome!